revaturelabs/interviewquestions/Python/Python-Classes and Objects/Encapsulation.md

 </details>

 ---
-10. What is name mangling in python? give example.
+10. What is name mangling in python?
+Give example.
 <details><summary> <b>Show Answer</b> </summary>

-> In python, when we some attributes in one class that we don't want to be used in child classes, than we make them as private by adding two underscores('__') in prefix of variable name.
-So to access those variables outside the class we uses name mangling concept.
-To access those private class variables we have to add "_classname" with that variable.
+> In python, when we have some attributes in one class that we don't want to use in child classes, then we make them as private by adding two underscores('__') in prefix of variable name.
+So, to access those variables outside the class, we use name mangling concept.
+To access those private class variables, we have to add "_classname" with that variable.

 For Example:
 ```python3